Information

 Information is an abstract concept that refers to something which has the power to inform.
 At the most fundamental level, it pertains to the interpretation (perhaps formally) of that which may be sensed, or their abstractions.
 Any natural process that is not completely random and any observable pattern in any medium can be said to convey some amount of information.
 Whereas digital signals and other data use discrete signs to convey information, other phenomena and artifacts such as analogue signals, poems, pictures, music or other sounds, and currents convey information in a more continuous form.
 Information is not knowledge itself, but the meaning that may be derived from a representation through interpretation.

-The concept of information is relevant or connected to various concepts, including constraint, communication, control, data, form, education, knowledge, meaning, understanding, mental stimuli, pattern, perception, proposition, representation, and entropy.
+The concept of information is relevant to and connected with various concepts, including constraint, communication, control, data, form, education, knowledge, meaning, understanding, mental stimuli, pattern, perception, proposition, representation, and entropy.

 Information is often processed iteratively: Data available at one step are processed into information to be interpreted and processed at the next step.
 For example, in written text each symbol or letter conveys information relevant to the word it is part of, each word conveys information relevant to the phrase it is part of, each phrase conveys information relevant to the sentence it is part of, and so on until at the final step information is interpreted and becomes knowledge in a given domain.
 In a digital signal, bits may be interpreted into the symbols, letters, numbers, or structures that convey the information available at the next level up.
 The key characteristic of information is that it is subject to interpretation and processing.

 The derivation of information from a signal or message may be thought of as the resolution of ambiguity or uncertainty that arises during the interpretation of patterns within the signal or message.